WLDG

 The John Kinder Theological Library

-The library for the Anglican Church in Aotearoa New Zealand and Polynesia provides thousands of books and is free to join for members of the Anglican and Methodist church.
+The library for the Anglican Church in Aotearoa New Zealand and Polynesia provides thousands of books and is free to join for members of the Anglican and Methodist Churches.
 It is a wonderful resource and we have spent many hours engaging with the books and online journal articles made available to us.